CHALLENGE + APPROACH

 Show don't tell.
 Use visuals instead of descriptions to reduce cognitive overload.

 Simplify the buy flow.
-Eliminate or couple unnecessary steps.
+Eliminate unnecessary steps to reduce redundancy.

 Create a quiz.
 Use results to provide recommendations and expedite the flow.